mingrammer/funmath/README.md

 There can be three types of implementations.

-- **By definition** solutions (a mathematical definition.
-Good examples is fibonacci function.
+- **By definition** solution, a mathematical definition.
+Good example is the fibonacci series.
 But the solution by definition of the fibonacci has worst performance)
-- **Optimal** solutions which have better performance than by definition one.
+- **Optimal** solution which has better performance than by definition one (or best solution).
-- **Creative** solutions.
-This may not be optimal one, but creative or funny solutions.
+- **Creative** solution.
+This may not be optimal one, but creative or funny way.

 <br>